odoo/documentation/odoo_sh/getting_started/create.rst

 Import your database
 ====================

-You can import your database in your Odoo.sh project as long as this is an Odoo 10.0 or 11.0 database.
+You can import your database in your Odoo.sh project as long as this is an Odoo 10.0, 11.0 or above database.

 Push your modules in production
 -------------------------------